PowerLoom/docs/docs/Build-with-Powerloom/UniswapV2 Dashboard/Tour of the existing implementation/closer-inspection-of-the-snapshot-datasets.md

 ---

 #
-# Closer Inspection to Snapshotter Dataset: Pooler Documentation
+# Closer Inspection to Snapshotter Dataset

-## Introduction

 Pooler is a Uniswap V2 specific implementation in the PowerLoom Protocol, designed to capture, process, and aggregate blockchain data.
 This documentation provides an in-depth look at how Pooler operates and how developers can utilize it for building data-rich applications.